Too Much Sugar: The Nutrients You Miss When Foods Are Displaced

 How Much Sugar Is Too Much?

-Eating too much sugar can seriously undermine a person’s health.
-According to the World Health Organization (WHO), people should limit their intake of free sugars to less than 10% of their total daily calories.
-They go on to say that you can reap even greater health benefits by cutting sugar to less than 5%—or roughly 25 grams (6 teaspoons) per day.
-These guidelines are not just aimed at reducing diseases like type 2 diabetes, obesity, cardiovascular disease, non-alcoholic fatty liver disease, and cavities, they are important for day to day energy levels.
+Eating too much sugar can quietly chip away at a person’s health.
+The World Health Organization (WHO) recommends keeping free sugar intake to less than 10% of total daily calories, with even greater benefits when reduced to less than 5%.
+This works out to about 25 grams, or 6 teaspoons, per day.
+These guidelines are not only aimed at lowering the risk of conditions like type 2 diabetes, obesity, cardiovascular disease, non-alcoholic fatty liver disease, and tooth decay, but also at supporting daily energy and overall vitality.

 What Food and Lifestyle Factors Are Important For Health?